-It is easy to grab a taxi around Puerto Vallarta, usually the hotel has a list of the prices usually charged per trip.
-The taxis drivers usually speak English and they are very friendly and helpful.
+It is easy to grab a taxi around Puerto Vallarta – usually the hotel has a list of the prices usually charged per trip.
+The taxi drivers usually speak English and they are very friendly and helpful.

-Puerto Vallarta is a very touristic area and they live out of tourism, local people are charming and very nice.
+Puerto Vallarta is a very touristic area and they live off tourism.
+You will find the local people to be very charming and nice.

 Where to eat

-As a mention, Thanks to Puerto Vallarta Tourism we did a food tour during our visit Puerto Vallarta.
+As I mentioned, thanks to Puerto Vallarta Tourism we did a food tour during our visit Puerto Vallarta.
 It was great, delicious and very safe.
-They currently are being held in small groups mostly of family members.
+The tours are currently are being held in small groups mostly of family members.

-We meet our tour guide Bernardo from Vallarta Tour Food Tour at Lazaro Cardenas Park.
-At this parks held the Old Town Farmers market -Tangui Cultural that blends the old Mexican tanguis and the North American Style market.
+We met our tour guide Bernardo from Vallarta Tour Food Tour at Lazaro Cardenas Park.
+At this park they hold the Old Town Farmers market -Tangui Cultural that blends the old Mexican tanguis and the North American Style market.
 This is held on Saturdays from November to March form 9:30 am to 2:00 pm.
-You find so many different products made, bake and grow is paradise for foodies.
+You find so many different products made, baked and grown…it is paradise for foodies!

-After we met our food tour guide there and browse around we started our food tour:
+After we met our food tour guide there we started our food tour:

-The first place we walk to the Malecon and visit Tuba by Conception.
-Tuba is a delicious drink made out of Walnuts, apple and nuts fermented per about 20 days.
-It is made with destilated water and just sooo refreshing and delicious that even my picky eater loved it and was happy with it!
-Conception is such a nice man super friendly and has work per decades selling this drink in downtown.
-You can find Conception roaming through Old town and Malecon.
+The first place we walked to was the Malecón to visit Tuba by Conception.
+Tuba is a delicious drink made out of walnuts, apples and nuts fermented for about 20 days.
+It is made with distilled water and just sooo refreshing and delicious that even my picky eater loved it!
+Conception is such a nice man super friendly and has worked for decades selling this beverage downtown.
+You can find Conception roaming through the old town and Malecón.
 Here is a picture of him.
-DO not miss!
+Do not miss this!

-Our second stop was Tacos el Cunado, that means brother in law, named because it was funded by a group of brothers.
+Our second stop was Tacos el Cuñado (cuñado means “brother in law”), named because it was founded by a group of brothers.
 We tried their delicious Taco Asada.
-This is a street stand which ownership has passed through generations since 1968 and it is located in Francisco Rodriguez Street.
-It has been there per 35 years with the same family recipe and delicious flavor.
+This is a street stand whose ownership has passed through generations since 1968 and it is located in Francisco Rodriguez Street.
+It has been there for 35 years with the same family recipe and delicious flavor.
 It is open Monday to Sunday from 9 am to 12 am!
-They are hard workers.

-Next Tacos Robles, a taqueria located in Calle Constitution with the speciality of Tacos Dorado and Birria.
-This is my husband favorite and I was hesitated to try, man it was so good.
+Next Tacos Robles is a taqueria located in Calle Constitution with the speciality of Tacos Dorado and Birria.
+This was my husband’s favorite and I was hesitant to try, but man it was so good!
 Also, they have pozole that is to die for!
-This restaurant is here since 1986.
+This restaurant has been here since 1986.
 You can find it open Monday to Saturday from 3 am to 3 pm.
 They close earlier if they run out!
-The service is fast and clean!
-These days everyone is follow the health protocols of wearing a facemask.
+The service is fast and clean.
+These days everyone is following the health protocols of wearing a face mask.

 The only problem it was indoor but the restaurant keep people space out.